What's New in Surfer Beta

 Use a filter to refine your 3D grid visualization, ensuring your audience focuses exactly on the information that matters most.
 For example, close some holes at the edge of an isosurface by assigning the Filter type for the isosurface to Average (rectangular) and the Edge handling to NoData.

-Image and Contour Slices - Set their the Path to Polylines/Polygons
+Image and Contour Slices - Set their Path to Polylines/Polygons

 Surfer’s enhanced image slices and contour slices makes it effortless to visualize and share the internal details of your models.
 Instantly generate image and contour slices along any single (or all) polylines or polygons in a base layer—even complex, non-linear transects—to eliminate tedious manual setup.